-4.1 PUBLIC SCOPING SUMMARY
+4.2 PUBLIC SCOPING SUMMARY

-- 3 NEPA and the DAF's implementing regulations require the lead agency (in this case, the - 4 DAF) to seek public participation throughout the environmental impact analysis process. - 5 "Scoping" identifies potential issues and alternatives early in the NEPA development - 6 process.
-The DAF filed a Notice of Intent (NOI) to prepare an EIS and host public scoping - 7 meetings.
-The NOI was published in the Federal Register on March 27, 2023 (88 Federal - 8 Register 18128) (see Appendix A, Public Involvement).
-Additionally, the DAF notified in - 9 writing local, state, and federal agencies and tribes of the intent to prepare an EIS and - host public scoping meetings.
-In Volume 2 of the B-21 MOB 2 EIS, Section A.2 (Mailing - Lists) provides a list of these contacts and Section A.3 (Scoping Letter) provides a copy - of the letters mailed.
+"Scoping" identifies potential issues and alternatives early in the NEPA development process.
+The DAF filed a Notice of Intent (NOI) to prepare an EIS and host public scoping meetings.
+The NOI was published in the Federal Register on March 27, 2023 (88 Federal Register 18128) (see Appendix A, Public Involvement).
+Additionally, the DAF notified in writing local, state, and federal agencies and tribes of the intent to prepare an EIS and host public scoping meetings.
+In Volume 2 of the B-21 MOB 2 EIS, Section A.2 (Mailing Lists) provides a list of these contacts and Section A.3 (Scoping Letter) provides a copy of the letters mailed.

-- 13 The DAF held six scoping meetings in 2023: virtual meetings on April 11 and 13; in - Missouri on April 18 and 20; and in Texas on April 25 and 27.
-Public meeting notifications - were also published in the Abilene News Reporter on March 26, April 9, April 16, and - April 23, 2023; the Warrensburg Star-Journal on March 31 and April 14, 2023; the Sedalia - 17 Democrat on April 1 and April 15, 2023; the Native Sun News on March 29 and April 12, - 2023; and the Indian Country Today on March 30 and April 13, 2023. - In addition to the scoping meetings, the DAF published all public scoping meeting - 20 materials on the project website at www.B21EIS.com on March 23, 2023.
-Scoping - 21 materials included an 8-page brochure, 12 large informational displays, 4 small - informational displays, the scoping presentation, community flyer, and a mail-in comment - form.
-Scoping comments could be submitted via the public website or by mail by May 10, - 24 2023, to be included in the Draft EIS.
-In addition to providing information on how to - 25 provide scoping comments, the scoping materials also provided interested persons with - 26 an overview of the following:
+The DAF held six scoping meetings in 2023: virtual meetings on April 11 and 13; in Missouri on April 18 and 20; and in Texas on April 25 and 27.
+Public meeting notifications were also published in the Abilene News Reporter on March 26, April 9, April 16, and April 23, 2023; the Warrensburg Star-Journal on March 31 and April 14, 2023; the Sedalia Democrat on April 1 and April 15, 2023; the Native Sun News on March 29 and April 12, 2023; and the Indian Country Today on March 30 and April 13, 2023.

+In addition to the scoping meetings, the DAF published all public scoping meeting materials on the project website at www.B21EIS.com on March 23, 2023.
+Scoping materials included an 8-page brochure, 12 large informational displays, 4 small informational displays, the scoping presentation, community flyer, and a mail-in comment form.
+Scoping comments could be submitted via the public website or by mail by May 10, 2023, to be included in the Draft EIS.
+In addition to providing information on how to provide scoping comments, the scoping materials also provided interested persons with an overview of the following:

+- NEPA

 - The environmental resources being studied in the EIS

 - The background of the project

 - The purpose of and need for the Proposed Action

 - The elements of the Proposed Action

 - The Dyess AFB Alternative

 - The Whiteman AFB Alternative

 - The No Action Alternative

 - The anticipated milestone schedule